Home World’s Top 25 Trains Journeys Latest News Membership Contact Us Book Now

 Al-Andalus

-Southern Spain’s opulent, broad-gauge Al-Andalus is scheduled to return to the rails May, 2012, with its 1920s-era cars newly renovated.
+Southern Spain’s opulent, broad-gauge Al-Andalus returned to the rails May, 2012, with its 1920s-era cars newly renovated.
 The Al-Andalus includes bar, tea-room and two dining cars, as well as all-en suite cabins.
 The train combines stellar service, exquisite Art Deco styling and excellent cuisine for a once-in-a-life-time experience.
-Look for IRT's review of Al-Andalus in our Track 25 blog in spring, 2012.

 Indian Pacific